 When exactly will 5G become available?

 A rough estimated date for mass deployment is the year 2020 with very few major cities worldwide having coverage in late 2019.
-Some cell phone carriers in USA do speculate they will deploy in 12 cities in summer 2018, whereas some say they will deploy in major cities in 2019, etc. However, smartphone manufacturers will need to manufacturer 5G phones in large quantities in time to be able to keep up with the demand so the most conservative estimate for large scale launch of 5G would be in the year 2020.
+Some cell phone carriers in USA do speculate they will deploy in major cities by end of 2018, whereas some say they will deploy in major cities in 2019, etc. However, smartphone manufacturers will need to manufacturer 5G phones in large quantities in time to be able to keep up with the demand so the most conservative estimate for large scale launch of 5G would be in the year 2020.

 5G will probable at first be used in fixed "hotspots" and then spread from there.
 4G will also probably still be prevalent mostly in remote rural areas and as backup elsewhere for 4G devices, even when 5G technology becomes widespread.